sidthesloth92/sw_communication/README.md

-This repository showcases a very simple demo of the background synchronization using Service Workers.
+This repository showcases a very simple demo of different ways of communication between Service Workers and Web Pages.

 For more info visit [this](https://dbwriteups.wordpress.com/2015/11/16/service-workers-part-3-communication-between-sw-and-pages/) page.